-GES is led by Co-directors Dr. Jennifer Kuzma and Dr. Fred Gould and supported by an Executive Committee of three faculty and two staff, plus a large cohort of affiliated faculty.
+GES is led by Co-directors Dr. Jennifer Kuzma and Dr. Fred Gould and supported by an Executive Committee of four faculty and three staff, plus a large cohort of affiliated faculty (see: Faculty Directory).
 The Center combines expertise from an interdisciplinary team of scholars, spanning genetic engineering, ecology, risk analysis, mathematical modeling, public engagement, plant systems, synthetic biology, economics, and more.

 GES is part of the Chancellor’s Faculty Excellence Cluster Program and is supported by the Office of Research and Innovation, the Provost, College of Humanities and Social Sciences (CHASS), College of Agricultural and Life Sciences (CALS), College of Natural Resources (CNR), and College of Sciences (COS).
 GES collaborates broadly with many local and national organizations and universities.